tjac/tsto_server/README.md

 # Current state

 * Only works with Android since you need to modify the APK to point to the new server.
-* Any changes you make to your town will not be saved.
-It will reset to the original state each time.
 * This is SUPER alpha.
 There are bugs and the code is fragile.
 Please report any bugs you find.